-At the Beverly Hills Institute for Cardiology & Preventive Medicine in Beverly Hills, California, institute director Dr. Arash Bereliani, a clinical assistant professor of medicine and cardiology at UCLA’s David Geffen School of Medicine and member of Cedars-Sinai’s prestigious Center of Excellence, brings over 15 years of experience in delivering the most advanced and effective cardiac care available.
+At the Beverly Hills Institute for Cardiology & Preventive Medicine in Beverly Hills, California, Institute Director Dr. Arash Bereliani, a clinical assistant professor of medicine and cardiology at the University of California, Los Angeles (UCLA) David Geffen School of Medicine and member of Cedars-Sinai’s prestigious Center of Excellence, brings over 15 years of experience in delivering the most advanced and effective cardiac care available.
+Dr. B is Board-Certified in Cardiovascular and Internal Medicine and is known for providing the best patient care in his field.

 "I was terrified by the need to see a cardiologist, and even though some of what he told me was unpleasant, I was more relaxed and happier than I had been in days"